 • Helped mitigate the ongoing challenges of having threatened oceanfront structures impact visitor safety, public health, and wildlife habitat at the Seashore.

-• This will result in beach restoration and make the site open to public beach access.
+• It supported beach restoration and maintained public beach access.

-• The purchase and removal of the properties will prevent further pollution and scattered debris from being present along beaches and in the water.
+• The purchase and removal of the properties prevented further pollution and scattered debris along the beaches and in the water.

-• Protects the safety of wildlife, the visiting public, and park employees.
+• Protected the safety of wildlife, the visiting public, and park employees.

 Executive Director Grace Lee discusses the Cape Hatteras National Seashore project on The Weather Channel